The Short Answer:

 How do you dispose of coffee grounds in a French Press?

-When you have finished using your French Press, you should rinse out the carafe and then dump the coffee grounds in the trashcan.
-If you are going to compost your coffee grounds, then make sure to separate them from any other food scraps.
+After you’ve finished using your French Press, rinse the carafe and toss the coffee grinds into the trashcan.
+If you’re going to compost your coffee grounds, keep them separate from the rest of your food leftovers.

 Read Also: What to do with leftover coffee grounds?